RezwanHassanKhan/RezwanHassanKhan/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on my ericcson internship
+- 🔭 I’m currently working on my Ericsson/Mitacs summer internship.
 - 🌱 I’m currently learning Docker and Kubernetes
 - 👯 I’m looking to collaborate on open source ML related project
 - 🤔 I’m looking for help with Docker